nakita-strangeways/CloudDeveloper-Final-Project/README.md

 The `client` folder contains a web application that can use the API that should be developed in the project.

 This frontend should work with your serverless application once it is developed, you don't need to make any changes to the code.
 The only file that you need to edit is the `config.ts` file in the `client` folder.
-This file configures your client application just as it was done in the course and contains an API endpoint and Auth0 configuration:
+This file also contains Auth0 configuration so you will need an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
+Recommend using asymmetrically encrypted JWT tokens.

 ```ts
 const apiId = '...'
 API Gateway id